 The Circular Economy model is part of our DNA.
 We reduce, recycle and reuse waste and residue though prevention and recycling activities, such as managing our own recycling mill at our facilities, so that we can transform our own waste and residue into raw material, to be reincorporated into the production process.

 Our products can be made with post-industrial or post-consumption recycled materials, or biocompostable raw materials.
 We work on our product designs to increase their subsequent recyclability.
-We want 80% of our production to be recycled by 2025.
+We want 80% of our production to be sustainable by 2025.

 Every year, on the platform “Monitoring Recyclates for Europe” (MORE), we will declare the quantity of recycled material consumed and incorporated in the production of our recycled packaging solutions.